arcus/education_modules/docker_101/docker_101.md

 - For bioinformatics, see [Bioconductor Docker images](https://bioconductor.org/help/docker/)
 - For neuroscience, see [NeuroDebian images](https://hub.docker.com/_/neurodebian)

-Do you know of other sets of docker images we should list here?
+Do you know of other sets of Docker images we should list here?
 Please [let us know](#feedback)!

 ## Feedback